Improved algebraic fibrings

 In \cref{sec:horo}, we introduce the complex of horochains associated to a free resolution equipped with a valuation.

 \cref{sec:SigInv} begins with the definition of the higher $\Sigma$-invariants $\Sigma_R^n(G; M)$ for a group $G$, a unital, associative ring $R$, and an $RG$-module $M$.
 Again, these were introduced in the case $R = \Z$ in \cite{BieriRenzValutations}, and reduce to the usual Bieri--Neumann--Strebel invariant when $n = 1$, $R = \Z$, and $M = \Z$ is the trivial $\Z G$-module.
 The rest of the section is devoted to the proof of \cref{thm:Main}, which gives equivalent characterisations of the invariants $\Sigma_R^n(G; M)$.
-The proof closely follows arguments given in \cite{BieriRenzValutations} and Schweitzer's appendix to \cite{BieriDeficiency}. \cref{thm:Main} is the main technical result that will be used in the proof of \cref{thm:JaikinVersionOfMain}.
+The most important characterisation for our purposes is the following: $[\chi] \in \Sigma_R^n(G;M)$ if and only if $\Tor_i^{RG}(\widehat{RG}^\chi, M) = 0$ for all $i \leqslant n$, where $\widehat{RG}^\chi$ is the Novikov ring.
+When $n = 1$, this result is Sikorav's theorem \cite{SikoravThese} and is a key ingredient in Kielak's proof of \cref{thm:kielak}.
+The proof follows arguments given in \cite{BieriRenzValutations} and Schweitzer's appendix to \cite{BieriDeficiency}. \cref{thm:Main} is the main technical result that will be used in the proof of \cref{thm:agrarianMain}.

 In \cref{sec:homology} we introduce $\mathcal{D}_{\mathbb{F}G}$-homology and prove properties of $\mathcal{D}_{\mathbb{F}G}$-Betti numbers analogous to those of $\ell^2$-Betti numbers.
 Namely, we prove that